soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 layout: page
 title:  "My understanding of SVN and Git"
 author: jevon
-date:   2014-04-08 20:40:22 +1200
+date:   2014-04-08 20:47:13 +1200
 ---

 [[SVN]] / [[Git]]

-Based on the short white paper _Git: from the bottom up_, I think I can personally understand the differences between Subversion and Git as:
+Based on the short white paper _Git: from the bottom up_, I've interpreted the differences between Subversion and Git as:

 ===Commit===
 * In Subversion, a commit is a set of changes to some files in your repository ("revision" or "changeset").